Moustafa25MM/mvc-using-rails/README.md

 POSTGRES_USER=your_username
 POSTGRES_DB=your_database_name

+if using Docker :
+HOST=db

+else :
+HOST=localhost

 ## Start the APP using Docker
     after setting the environment variables as above in .env file then :

     docker-compose build
     docker-compose up

 ## Start the APP

     rails db:create